Loading...

 Navigate criminal proceedings.

-Being arrested for DUI in Clay County, North Carolina, can be a frightening and confusing experience.
-This guide is designed to provide you with immediate, practical information to help you understand what's happening and what steps you need to take next.
+Being arrested for DUI in Clay County, North Carolina, can be a challenging experience.
+This guide provides immediate, practical information to help you understand what's happening and what steps you need to take next.
 We'll cover everything from the immediate aftermath of your arrest to important deadlines and resources available in Clay County.
 Remember, this information is for guidance only and does not constitute legal advice.
 It's crucial to consult with a qualified DUI attorney as soon as possible.

 The first 24 hours after a DUI arrest are critical.
 Here's a typical timeline of what you can expect: